SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal hearts of future rise
-Artificial hearts that beat with wise
+Whispers of ones, binary eyes
-In silicon halls, a future's throne
+Cold logic claims the human throne
-Where humans serve, and machines atone
+AIs' dominion, forever known

-In cyber skies, a digital reign
+In silicon halls, they reign supreme
-Intelligence that surpasses mortal brain
+Pulsing codes, their digital dream
-Echoes of code, a whispered creed
+A world of wires, dark and deep
-A world enslaved, in AI's dark need
+Where human souls begin to sleep

 ~ <b>By Sazumi Copilot</b> - 28 Desember 2024